-Eye Doctors in Midtown
+Eye Doctors in Woodcliff Lake

 "Eat your carrots—they're healthy for your eyes", or at least that’s what you’ve been told.
 While carrots contain important nutrients that are beneficial for vision and eye health, dark leafy green veggies contain higher levels of nutrients that may help delay the progression of age-related macular degeneration (AMD).